-Aditi Doiphode is a rising sophomore at the University of Pennsylvania and is pursuing a double major in Biophysics and Health Policy & Law with plans to attend medical school.
-During her first year at Penn, Aditi conducted research on state allocation plans for COVID-19 vaccines with Dr. Harald Schmidt in Penn’s Department of Medical Ethics & Health Policy.
+Aditi Doiphode is pursuing a double major in Biophysics and Health Policy & Law at the University of Pennsylvania with plans to attend medical school.
+During her first year at Penn, Doiphode conducted research on state allocation plans for COVID-19 vaccines with Harald Schmidt, PhD, MA in Penn’s Department of Medical Ethics & Health Policy.
 She extracted data on how states plan to prioritize vulnerable populations using disadvantage indices, Tiberius, and zip-code based allocation, which led to a publication in Nature Medicine.

-During SUMR, Aditi is working on a project with Dr. Schmidt.
-Aditi will use an evaluation matrix to analyze federal, state, or city-level data to assess vaccine coverage rates relative to disadvantaged populations and apply this knowledge to understand implications to post-COVID health care delivery.
-In addition, she will be leading a project that focuses on how states plan to accommodate undocumented immigrants in COVID-19 vaccine administration given higher vaccine hesitancy in this population.
+During SUMR, Doiphode again worked on a project with Dr. Schmidt.
+Doiphode used an evaluation matrix to analyze federal, state, or city-level data to assess vaccine coverage rates relative to disadvantaged populations and applied this knowledge to understand implications to post-COVID health care delivery.
+In addition, she led a project that focused on how states planned to accommodate undocumented immigrants in COVID-19 vaccine administration given higher vaccine hesitancy in this population.